MedAX365/docsy/userguide/content/en/docs/Setup/General Definitions/label-setup.md

 Learn how to create an outpatient visit and find the outpatient visit created previously
 ---

-Label Setup description
+## Label Setup

-ZPL is a print language used by many label printers.
-A print language is a set of commands that can be used to draw elements like text, shapes, barcodes and images, combine these elements, and finally print them.
+This is the label system you can use.
+You can create a label by specifying printer type.
+Printer type is used for determining the appropriate print language.A print language is a set of commands that can be used to draw elements like text, shapes, barcodes and images, combine these elements, and finally print them.
+For example, ZPL is a print language used by many label printers.

-Imagine that you want to print a label containing a product name, a barcode for a SKU number, and a box around it all.
-You probably need to tell your printer:

-What the product name is, where to print it, and what font to use.
-What kind of barcode you want to use, where you want to place it, and the SKU number to encode.
-The box location, the box size, and the thickness of the box lines.
+To use visit label or patient label or laboratory label, you have to create the labels by entering the proper information accordingly.
+For example, you can select the patient labels you create in 'Patient Label' in ''Facilities' section.
+Then, while admitting a patient, the label is printed automatically.